After Your Surgery

 If you smoke, we request that you refrain from smoking for a period of at least 5 days.
 This is recommended to improve your chances of proper and adequate healing.
 Perhaps you can use this time to quit smoking permanently!
 Alcohol can also interfere with healing.
 You should avoid beer or other alcoholic drinks for at least 5 days and for as long as you require the pain pills.

-We have given you 2 prescriptions.
+We have given you two (2) prescriptions.
 One is an antibiotic.
 Take these medications, as prescribed, until they are finished.
 This is to reduce the chances of infection.
-Your second prescription is for an analgesic or pain medication.
+Your second prescription is an analgesic, or pain medication.
 It may be used following surgery as prescribed on the bottle.
 Pain medications may cause nausea and vomiting, so it is recommended that these medications be taken with food.

 We will initially see you approximately 1 week following your surgery to assess the post-operative progress.
 We anticipate removing your stitches after about 1 week.
 We will see you in the office on a periodic basis to follow your post-operative progress.